alexishevia/aquaerobics/README.md

 # Aqua Aerobics Workout Generator
 A simple app that will randomly generate an aqua aerobic workout for you.

-Just visit https://keen-cori-69b1a9.netlify.com and 5 random exercises will be picked for you.
+Just visit https://aquaerobics.alexishevia.com and click on `Generate Workout`.

 ## Getting Started
 This is a simple static site, just start up a local webserver pointing to this